JasonKessler/scattertext/README.md

 (3, 189)
 ```

-We'll look at the first two singluar values, plotting each term such that the x-axis position is the first singular
+We'll look at the first two singular values, plotting each term such that the x-axis position is the first singular
 value, and the y-axis term is the second.
 To do this, we make a "projection" data frame, where the `x` and `y`
 columns store the first two singular values, and key the data frame on each term.
 This controls the term positions
 on the chart.